mumanchu/TMC22xxDriver/README.md

 I have several 3D printer controller boards that use TRINAMIC chips, and they _all_ use the TMC2209.
 I've not seen a board that uses the other versions.
 Some stand-alone controller modules which the other chips are advertised, but does anybody buy them?

 > **DREAM ON** \
 > One day, a new generation of TMC chips might handle the acceleration/deceleration curves internally, so you select the curve (Trapezoidal or S-Curve) and the acceleration, and write the number of steps into a register.
 The chip then manages the movement itself, signalling when the movement is complete.
-Then you won't need the `MiniStepper` library.
+Then you won't need the `MiniStepper` library!

 <!-- ========================================================================================== -->